-- Remdesivir (Gilead Sciences, Inc.), a purine nucleotide prodrug, initially investigated for the treatment of Ebola virus, which has been approved for emergency use in the United States and received full approval in Japan. - Favipiravir (Fujifilm Pharma Co., Ltd.), a nucleoside analog, first approved in Japan in 2014 for the treatment of emerging influenza strains and approved in 20[19/20] in Japan for the treatment of COVID-19. - EIDD-2801 (Ridgeback Biotherapeutics LP/Merck & Co., Inc.), a nucleoside analog in Phase 1/2 clinical trials. - Additional companies working on investigational vaccines or treatments include Moderna, Inc., Inovio Pharmaceuticals, Inc., Vir Biotechnology Inc., Biogen Inc., Johnson & Johnson, Pfizer Inc., BioNTech SE - ADR, CanSino Biologics Inc, AbbVie Inc., Sanofi Pasteur Inc., AstraZeneca, Merck & Co., Inc., Regeneron Pharmaceuticals Inc., Eli Lilly and Co and Translate Bio Inc.
+- Remdesivir (Gilead Sciences, Inc.), a purine nucleotide prodrug, initially investigated for the treatment of Ebola virus, which has been approved for emergency use in the United States and received full approval in Japan. - Favipiravir (Fujifilm Pharma Co., Ltd.), a nucleoside analog, first approved in Japan in 2014 for the treatment of emerging influenza strains and approved in 20[19/20] in Japan for the treatment of COVID-19. - EIDD-2801 (Ridgeback Biotherapeutics LP/Merck & Co., Inc.), a nucleoside analog in Phase 1/2 clinical trials. - REGN-COV2 (Regeneron Pharmaceuticals, Inc.), an antibody cocktail in a Phase 1/2/3 clinical trial. - LY-CoV555 and LY-CoV016 (Eli Lilly and Co), a neutralizing antibody program for which Eli Lilly recently submitted an emergency use authorization request to the FDA. - Additional companies working on investigational vaccines or treatments include Moderna, Inc., Inovio Pharmaceuticals, Inc., Vir Biotechnology Inc., Biogen Inc., Johnson & Johnson, Pfizer Inc., BioNTech SE - ADR, CanSino Biologics Inc, AbbVie Inc., Sanofi Pasteur Inc., AstraZeneca, Merck & Co., Inc., Eli Lilly and Co and Translate Bio Inc.